black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 13
 Now that your helper functions are complete, back in your onload event handler you should declare a letters variable.
 Assign it the result of calling charRange() with the letters A and J as arguments.

+# Step 14
+Now call the .forEach() method of your letters array, and pass your createLabel function reference as the callback.

+You should see some letters appear across the top of your spreadsheet.